wxyz-abcd/node-haxball/README.md

         - `cancel()`: should be used to cancel the process of joining a room.
         - `useRecaptchaToken(token)`: should be used to send the recaptcha token after `onRequestRecaptcha` event occurred. currently only working while creating a room. workaround: in order to send the token to try and join a recaptcha-protected room, cleanup old resources and use `Room.join` with the new token.

+    - `streamWatcher(initialStreamData, callbacks, options)`: creates a streamWatcher room.

+      - Parameters:
+        - `initialStreamData`: must be an `Uint8Array` that is received just after connecting to a streaming room.
+        - `callbacks`: explained in `Room.sandbox`.
+        - `options`: explained in `Room.sandbox`.

+      - Returning streamWatcher room object:
+        - Properties:
+          - `state`: An object containing all information about the current room state.
+Note that this object also has all of the functions explained below in section: `sandbox mode functions`. (it only has `copy()` instead of `takeSnapshot()`)
+          - `gameState`: room's game state information. returns null if game is not active. read-only.
+          - `currentPlayerId`: Always returns 0.
+It is only added for compatibility with renderers.
+(And it is only used in the initialization code of renderers.)
+          - `currentFrameNo`: returns the frame number of the room state that you are currently observing.
+          - `maxFrameNo`: returns the original current frame number of the room where the game is actually being played.
+        - functions:
+          - `readStream(reader)`: reads the data stream for "interval" streaming mode.
+          - `readImmediateStream(reader)`: reads the data stream for "immediate" streaming mode.
+          - `takeSnapshot()`: returns a complete snapshot of the current room state.
+          - `useSnapshot(newRoomState)`: sets the current room state reference to `newRoomState`. `newRoomState` should be created by `takeSnapshot()` first.
+          - `setSimulationSpeed(coefficient)`: Changes the speed of the simulation. `coefficient` must be a real number >=0.
+            - `coefficient` = 0 : stop simulation.
+            - 0 < `coefficient` < 1 : slow-motion simulation.
+            - `coefficient` = 1 : normal speed simulation.
+            - `coefficient` > 1 : fast-motion simulation.
+          - `runSteps(count)`: runs the simulation `count` steps. simulation must be stopped for this function to work.
+          - `destroy()`: Frees the resources that are used by this object.

     - `sandbox(callbacks, options)`: creates a sandbox room.

       - Parameters: